-Central Church has two active circles that all women are cordially invited to join The United Methodist Women.
+Central Church has two active circles that all women are cordially invited to join.

-The April Bakeless Bake Sale, the October Red Sock Party and the December Holiday Bake Sale are the three annual money-raising projects.
-They help us meet our Central East District UMW pledge for missions of $6,000.
-Our total local pledge to missions for 2014 is $10,200.
+The April Bakeless Bake Sale, the October Red Sock Party and the December Holiday Bake Sale are our three annual money-raising projects.

 In the early days of Methodism women were limited in what they were allowed to participate in as members of the church.
 As churches were built and staffed, much of the promotion and funds to support mission locally and overseas were instigated by women.
 As they gathered together to cook, sew, knit or quilt they organized The Ladies Aid Society.
 In 1872 a group formed at Central United Methodist Church which was later named The Wesleyan Service Guild; then in 1940 it became The Women's Society of Christian Service; with the merging of the United Brethren and the Methodist Churches in 1968 they became The United Methodist Women.